Compost Honey Hole

 decomposition process.
 Along the way, they will leave worm castings, which

 Raised bed gardeners also use this method,.
-Each Fall, they empty their raised
+Each Fall the raised bed is emptied

-beds, and re-fill them with rich compost materials, in preparation for the
+raw compost materials, in preparation for the next growing season.
+Over the

 Raised Bed Garden Soil.